800-450-6118

 Signs & symptoms of carpal tunnel syndrome

-Carpal tunnel syndrome will usually give you the following sensations in your hand and fingers.
+Carpal tunnel syndrome will usually give you the following sensations in your palm, wrist, and fingers.
 The diagram below shows you the location of these sensations.

 Initial signs & symptoms

-In the beginning, carpal tunnel syndrome usually only appears when your hand is resting.
+When carpal tunnel syndrome first begins, it usually only appears when your hand is resting.
 In fact, most patients only feel symptoms when they're trying to sleep.
 It will wake them, with the need to rub out the pain or shake out the numbness.

 Early signs of carpal tunnel can also appear as a clumsy hand.
 It might feel awkward to button a shirt, tie a shoelace, or open a car door.
 You have to concentrate more while picking up coins or keys.